limit - smileyCTF 2025

 Step 6: FSOP for RCE

-Finally, we overwrite a 0xf8-sized chunk pointer to point to stdout and perform FSOP:
+Finally, overwrite a 0xf8-sized chunk pointer to point to stdout and perform FSOP:

-fsop_chunk = malloc(4, 0xf8) # a big chunk is needed to be able to fit the FSOP
+fsop_chunk = malloc(4, 0xf8) # a big chunk is needed to be able to fit the file struct

 free(malloc(15, 0x18))